-Rescue crews save dog that got trapped in drain pipe in Boston park
+‘One lucky dog’: Rescue crews save dog that got trapped in drain pipe in Boston park

-BOSTON (WHDH) - Rescue crews were able to free a dog that got stuck in a drain pipe in a park in Boston following a lengthy recovery effort on Wednesday afternoon.
+BOSTON (WHDH) - Rescue crews were able to free a dog that got stuck in a drainpipe in a park in Boston following a lengthy recovery effort on Wednesday afternoon.

-Firefighters responding to Millennium Park in the city’s West Roxbury section after 2 p.m. launched a camera in effort to pinpoint the dog’s position inside the pipe.
+Firefighters responding to Millennium Park in West Roxbury after 2 p.m. used a camera in an effort to pinpoint the dog, named Hubert, inside the pipe.

-Video from SKY7 HD showed several firefighters gathered around a trench near a fence as they worked to save the wayward pup.
+Video from SKY7 HD showed several firefighters gathered around a trench near a fence as they worked to save the animal.

-Crews could bee seen hoisting the dog to safety shortly before 4:30 p.m.
+Firefighters and utility crews spent two hours trying to get the husky hound out and hoisted him to safety shortly before 4:30 p.m.

+“He’s a little overweight like some of us,” one of the rescuers joked.
+“It’s a sixteen-inch pipe so as he’s moving forward, he can’t move back.
+So we hit him in the backside and the fire guys were able to pull him up over the manhole.”

 The dog appeared to be unscathed as it trotted away with its owners after the rescue operation.